Best Tips For Growing Rhubarb In Containers

 Wait until the second season of growth to harvest your stalks.
 This will be the most challenging aspect of cultivating your own, especially when your taste senses need pie!

-Because of the high quantities of oxalic acid in them, they are inedible and potentially hazardous, so don't feed them to youngsters or pets.
+Because of the high quantities of oxalic acid, they are inedible and potentially hazardous, so don't feed them to youngsters or pets.

 If you reside in Zones 7 or above, relocate your container to a cool, covered location — a basement, garage, or even an outdoor freezer – after temperatures frequently exceed 80°F.

 It's good if this location drops below 40°F during the winter, so your plant may stay there during the chilling time.
-Alternatively, when the summer heat has passed, you may take it back outside.
+Alternatively, you may take it back outside when the summer heat has passed.

 Those in Zones 3–6 can keep the containers outside to overwinter peacefully in the cold.